strawberrymusicplayer/strawberry/README.md

 * iPod Classic devices: [libgpod](http://www.gtkpod.org/libgpod/)
 * iPhone, iPod Touch, iPad and Apple TV devices: [libimobiledevice, libplist and libusbmuxd](https://www.libimobiledevice.org/)

-Either GStreamer, Xine, VLC, Deezer or Phonon engine is required, but only GStreamer is fully implemented so far.
+Either GStreamer, Xine, VLC or Phonon engine is required, but only GStreamer is fully implemented so far.
 You should also install the gstreamer plugins base and good, and optionally bad and ugly.

-Deezer support require deezer's own engine, and usually only works on Windows.
-It is not available on Linux unless you specifically compile with the deezer library, which currently only works on Ubuntu Xenial.
-The Deezer SDK can be found here: https://build-repo.deezer.com/native_sdk/deezer-native-sdk-v1.2.10.zip

 ### :wrench:	Compiling from source